 The military has no heart; they love to kill the Muslims.
 They came to our place to take away everything from us.
 This is the kind of thinking I had since I was a child.
 I could vividly remember when I was in Grade 3, I saw a group of soldiers pass by our house shouting, “Mga Moros pamahawa mo diri kay pamatyon mo namo,” (Moros, you leave this place because we will kill you”).

-My family feared for our lives, we had to leave our house and seek refuge in the municipal gym, or the church, or the school and even in the municipal wharf, because of fear of being fired at by both the government troops and the Moro fighters.
+My family feared for our lives.
+We had to leave our house and seek refuge in the municipal gym, the church, the school, and even the municipal wharf, because of fear of being fired at by both the government troops and the Moro fighters.
 We were frightened by the helicopters hovering over us.
-This made us paranoid that anytime a bomb would drop and the sea would become a sea of blood.
+This made us paranoid that anytime a bomb would drop, the sea would become a sea of blood.

-With this experience from those soldiers I grew up in fear.
+With this experience from those soldiers, I grew up in fear.
 This fear never faded as no soldier would approach us and talk to us comfortably, unlike they did with the non-Muslims.
 There was a barrier of trust, a discrimination against us as a people that we could not understand.
 That is why whenever we see men wearing camouflage, we are terrified.
-I grew up with the belief that my community is excluded from the list of the priorities of the government in terms of protection.
+I grew up believing that my community was excluded from the list of the priorities of the government in terms of protection.
 It was very difficult to be a Maranao.